jszerlag/RocketLeague-PPO-Bot/README.md

 # RocketLeague-PPO-Bot

 A Rocket League bot trained from scratch using Proximal Policy Optimization (PPO) and a custom C++ reinforcement learning environment.
-Built on top of [RLGymCPP](https://github.com/ZealanL/RLGymCPP) and [GigaLearnCPP](https://github.com/ZealanL/GigaLearnCPP-Leak), with a custom reward system designed to produce competitive 1v1 gameplay.
+Built on top of [GigaLearnCPP](https://github.com/ZealanL/GigaLearnCPP-Leak), with a custom reward system designed to produce competitive 1v1 gameplay.

 ## Demo